Darby Transit Center

-Darby Transportation Center is an intermodal transit station in Darby, Pennsylvania, run by SEPTA.
-It serves SEPTA Subway-Surface Trolley Lines 11 and 13 as well as SEPTA Suburban Division buses.
+Darby Transit Center is an intermodal transit station in Darby, Pennsylvania, operated by SEPTA.
+It serves the SEPTA Metro T routes T3 and T4 as well as SEPTA Suburban Division buses.
 Near the terminal, a mural can be found of a wall celebrating the arrival of the first Darby streetcars in 1858.

-The 13 line only serves the Darby Loop when cars are leaving service.
-Trolleys cannot enter heading westbound from Main Street, but can exit eastbound onto 9th Street following the 11 line tracks to the Elmwood Yard.
+The T3 only serves the Darby Loop when cars are leaving service.
+Trolleys cannot enter heading westbound from Main Street, but can exit eastbound onto 9th Street following the T4 tracks to the Elmwood Yard.

-Darby Transportation Center is 0.8 miles from the SEPTA Regional Rail Darby station.
+Darby Transit Center is 0.8 miles from the SEPTA Regional Rail Darby station.
 No direct connection exists between the stations.